shrivedavyasatrust/shrivedavyasatrust/readme.md

 # SVVST Website - Documentation
-Welcome to the documentation for the Shri Veda Vyasa Seva Trust (SVVST) website.
+Welcome to the documentation for the Shri Veda Vyasa Seva Trust (SVVST) website!
 This readme/documentation collects implementation details, how to run and build the project, and notes for making changes without confusion.
 - For live demo, check https://www.shrivedavyasatrust.in/

 ## Project overview